skgrange/gissr/README.md

   - the lack of tidy outputs which other areas of the R ecosystem have been so good at developing.

-To overcome these points, I have written wrappers for many geographical functions which generally begin `sp_` to do particular tasks and bundled all the dependencies together as a package.
+To overcome these points, I have written wrappers for many geographical functions which generally begin `sp_` to do particular tasks and bundle all the dependencies together as a package.
 Some of these functions will likely be useful for others.

 ## Utility functions